 Who can use Push Doctor?

-If you're aged 18 or over and have a valid UK address, a debit or credit card, and a UK mobile number, you can sign up and book a Push Doctor appointment.
+If you're registered with one of our partner surgeries, aged 18 or over and have a valid UK address and a UK mobile number, you can sign up and book a Push Doctor appointment.

 We have temporarily halted consultations with under 18s, but are hoping to reinstate them in the coming months.